larryhastings/big/README.md

 The empty string in the output of `str.split` represents the fact that there were two adjacent separators.
-If `str.split` didn't add that empty string, and the output looked like this:
+If `str.split` didn't add that empty string, so that the output looked like this:

 ```Python
     ['1', '2', '3']